unionstreetmedia/dev-principles/docs/descriptive-names.md

 parameters or classes.
 When used in conjunction someone new to the codebase should be able to use existing code without stepping though every line of the method.

+## Self-documenting Code
+Self-documenting code involves writing code that clearly communicates its purpose and functionality, reducing the need for extensive documentation.
+However, this doesn't mean comments should be eliminated entirely.
+Striking a balance is key.

+Before adding comments, consider whether the code can be further refined to enhance clarity—this might include using more descriptive names, breaking down functions into smaller, more focused units, or supplementing with more unit tests.
+Once the code is as clear as possible, comments should focus on explaining the intent or the underlying rationale behind the implementation.

+Together, the code and comments should provide a comprehensive understanding of how the system works and the reasons behind its design.

 ## Good Example:

 ```